Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The funniest thing in the world, explained Charlie Chaplin, is to make self-important persons in high positions look ridiculous.
 And it would be difficult, to paraphrase the moviemaker, to find another such person of the caliber of Hitler.
 The Great Dictator melds wit, tragedy and humanity in a way that only Chaplin could.

 In creating the film, Chaplin met with considerable resistance.
 It would be another year before the US would enter World War II, Hollywood still did business in Germany, and Jewish persons in the industry were concerned about reprisals.
 Under criticism from conservative US political circles, Chaplin considered canceling the project until President Franklin D. Roosevelt intervened, asking him to go ahead under any circumstance.

-According to the "New York Times," the satirical comedy film is a "truly superb accomplishment by a truly great artist — and, from one point of view, perhaps the most significant film ever produced."
+After the premiere, the New York Times praised the satirical comedy as a "truly superb accomplishment by a truly great artist — and, from one point of view, perhaps the most significant film ever produced."

 Chaplin later said, "Had I known of the actual horrors of the German concentration camps, I could not have made The Great Dictator."

 Although viewers reacted positively to test screenings in Germany organized right after the end of World War II, US authorities decided to wait a few years before releasing the film there.
 Der große Diktator didn't reach German theaters until 1958.